CodeFab-io/ElmSharp/README.md

 }
 ```

-We should now modify our `View` function, to show to the player what number she has guessed and if his guess is too high or too low.
+We should now modify our `View` function, to show to the player what number she has guessed and if her guess is too high or too low.

 ### 🔧 Adjusting the `View` function

 In our `Model` we are currently using `int?
 CurrentPlayerGuess` to hold either a `null` if the player hasn't guessed a number yet, or an `int` with the player's guess.
-Therefore we can have some branching logic on the `View` to display accordingly.
+Therefore we can have some branching logic on the `View` to display this accordingly.
 Like before, we can leverage extension methods on `Model` to make the code a bit cleaner.

 ```csharp
 // 📃 View.cs